If you own a Traeger grill, then you know how important it is to keep it clean.

 Specialty Brushes

 One method is to use a rotisserie brush.
-This type of brush is designed to reach all the nooks and crannies of your grill, making it easy to remove built-up grease and grime.
+This type of brush is designed to reach all the nooks and crannies of your grill, making it easy to remove built-up grease and grime when you clean your Traeger grill.
+For delicate surfaces, choose a bristle-free brush to avoid scratches.

 Degreasers

-Another cleaning method is to use a grill degreaser, Traeger makes their own brand but there are also many other products on the market that do a great job.
+Another Traeger grill cleaning method is to use a grill degreaser, Traeger makes their own brand but there are also many other products on the market that do a great job.
+The best cleaner for Traeger grill surfaces is one specifically designed for grills and smokers.

 Drip Tray Cleaning

-pro tip is to remove the drip tray/grease trap/ grease bucket and clean them with soapy water.
+A pro tip is to remove the drip tray/grease trap/ grease bucket, wipe out the gunk, and clean them with soapy water.
 All these items can accumulate gunk and can cause grease fires.
+Dispose of old foil or drip tray liners and replace them with foil new bucket liners.

-Every time I deep clean my Traeger grill grates I clean my drip tray/ pan, grease trap, and grease bucket as well.
+Every time I deep clean a Traeger, I clean my drip tray/pan, grease trap, and grease bucket as well.

 Components Cleaning

-First, be sure to clean the grill grates after each use.
+First, be sure to clean Traeger grill grates after each use.
 Every time you finish cooking you should scrape your grill grates.
 You can do this by scrubbing them with a wire brush or using a degreaser.
+Spray the grill grate with cleaner and let it sit for a few minutes before scrubbing.

 As a pro tip I usually give my grates a good scrub as soon as I take my food off the grill once it’s finished cooking.
 Grill grates are one of the most important aspects of a clean grill, just think your grill grates are what your food touches.